Cruise ship: Business model

 Travel to and from the port of departure is usually the passengers' responsibility, although purchasing a transfer pass from the cruise line for the trip between the airport and cruise terminal will guarantee that the ship will not leave until the passenger is aboard.
 Similarly, if the passenger books a shore excursion with the cruise line and the tour runs late, the ship is obliged to remain until the passenger returns.

 Luxury cruise lines such as Regent Seven Seas Cruises and Crystal Cruises market their fares as "all-inclusive".
 For example, the base fare on Regent Seven Seas ships includes most alcoholic beverages on board ship and most shore excursions in ports of call, as well as all gratuities that would normally be paid to hotel staff on the ship.
 The fare may also include a one-night hotel stay before boarding, and the air fare to and from the cruise's origin and destination ports.

 Many cruise lines have loyalty programs.
 Using these and by booking inexpensive tickets, some people have found it cheaper to live continuously on cruise ships instead of on land.

+Some cruises incorporate themes in an experience economy offering, such as sports or leisure activities, food, or history.
+The High Seas Rally is one such themed cruise, combining a cruise and a motorcycle rally.

 Cruise ship utilization

-Cruise ships and former liners often find use in applications other than those for which they were built.
+Cruise ships and former liners sometimes find use in applications other than those for which they were built.
 Due to slower speed and reduced seaworthiness, as well as being largely introduced after several major wars, cruise ships have also been used as troop transport vessels.
 By contrast, ocean liners were often seen as the pride of their country and used to rival liners of other nations, and have been requisitioned during both World Wars and the Falklands War to transport soldiers and serve as hospital ships.

 During the 1992 Summer Olympics, eleven cruise ships docked at the Port of Barcelona for an average of 18 days, served as floating hotels to help accommodate the large influx of visitors to the Games.
 They were available to sponsors and hosted 11,000 guests a day, making it the second largest concentration of Olympic accommodation behind the Olympic Village.
 This hosting solution has been used since then in Games held in coastal cities, such as at Sydney 2000, Athens 2004, London 2012, Sochi 2014, Rio 2016 and was going to be used at Tokyo 2020.